Shazwazza/ClientDependency/README.md

 	PM> Install-Package ClientDependency-Coffee

+Note: To build a new version of the ClientDependency package run `Build-Release.ps1`, which expects Visual Studio 2012 to be installed.

 ## [Documentation](https://github.com/Shandem/ClientDependency/wiki)

 Click the link to see the documentation on how to get started and more advanced techniques